sehlen/sfqm/README.md

 Installation
 ============

-(Note: In the install command below, develop should actually be replace by install but this does not work at the moment because the cython modules do not get properly installed.
-I will have to fix this soon.)

 -  A) On your own computer which has sage and git installed:
    We expect that a current version of sage is installed on your system (see dependencies).